majianthu/pycopent/README.md

 #### Introduction
 Copula Entropy is a mathematical concept for statistical independence measurement [1].
 Different from Pearson Correlation Coefficient, Copula Entropy is defined for non-linear, high-order and multivariate case, which makes it universally applicable.

-It enjoys wide applications, include but not limit to：
+It enjoys wide applications, including but not limited to：

 * Structure Learning;